Setting up a business

 The Federal Government's New Enterprise Initiative Scheme (new window) is a program that helps you to start and set up a viable business by providing training and ongoing financial help.

 The following organisations and websites can provide a range of support services for people who are in the process of setting up their own business.

-Covers starting a new business, buying an existing business or a franchise, and running a business.
+Heaps of information about starting a new business, buying an existing business or a franchise, and how to run a business.

 Provides practical assistance to small business in Australia.

 Network of business centres providing a range of small business services in both metropolitan and regional locations throughout Victoria.